densh/densh.github.com/quasiquotes.md

 `q""` is used to indicate that some part of the tree is not provided by the user:

 1. Vals, Vars and Defs without right-hand side have it set to `q""`.
-2. Type definitions without bounds have them set to `q""`.
+2. Abstract type definitions without bounds have them set to `q""`.
 3. Try expressions without finally clause have it set to `q""`.
 4. Case clauses without guards have them set to `q""`.